DragonSenses/Algorithms/LeetCode/733-flood-fill/problem.md

 We perform the algorithm explained in the problem description: paint the starting pixels, plus adjacent pixels of the same color, and so on.

+## **Algorithm**

+Using the starting pixel called initial pixel we use its color to floodfill starting .
+Change the color of the pixel, then check the 4 adjacent neighbor pixels to make sure the yare valid pixels first then of same color.
+Depth first search continues this approach by repeating this for each pixel until we hit a base case (recursive).